asavari28/ProductREST_new/README.md

 # ProductREST
- Created Rest API using Spring boot, jpa .
-Also used mysql database in sts and tested using postman.
+ Create Rest API using Spring boot, jpa .
+Use mysql database in sts and test using postman.